Tetramethylenedisulfotetramine

 Tetramethylenedisulfotetramine (TETS) is an organic compound used as a rodenticide (rat poison).
 It is an odorless, tasteless white powder that is slightly soluble in water, DMSO and acetone, and insoluble in methanol and ethanol.
 It is a sulfamide derivative.
-It can be synthesized by reacting sulfamide with formaldehyde under acidic condition.
+It can be synthesized by reacting sulfamide with formaldehyde solution in acidified water.
 When crystallized from acetone, it forms cubic crystals with a melting point of 255–260 °C.

 Toxicity and mechanism

 TETS is a neurotoxin and convulsant, causing lethal convulsions.
 Its effect is similar to but stronger than picrotoxin, a GABA-A receptor antagonist widely used in research.
 As one of the most hazardous pesticides, it is 100 times more toxic than potassium cyanide.
 TETS binds to neuronal GABA gated chloride channels, often causing status epilepticus.
 No antidote is known.
 The lethal dose for humans is 7–10 mg.
 Poisoning is diagnosed by GC-MS and the treatment is mainly supportive, with large IV doses of a benzodiazepine (e.g clonazepam) and pyridoxine to control symptoms.
 TETS is sequestered in tissues of poisoned birds and can thus pose severe risk of secondary poisoning.